-In connection with the Quarterly Report on Form 10-Q of MKS Instruments, Inc. (the "Company") for the period ended June 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, John T.C.
-Lee, President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of MKS Instruments, Inc. (the "Company") for the period ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, John T.C.
+Lee, President and Chief Executive Officer of the Company, and Ramakumar Mayampurath, Executive Vice President, Chief Financial Officer and Treasurer of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, based on his knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: August 8, 2024 /s/ John T.C.
+/s/ John T.C.
 Lee

 John T.C.
-Lee
+Lee President and Chief Executive Officer (Principal Executive Officer)